Characteristic THz-emissions induced by optically excited collective orbital modes: Real-time simulations of photo-excitation and its evolution

 Figure \ref{fig:fig2} (g-h) shown the spectral-distribution of optical absorption, obtained by calculating the photon-absorption density $D_p$ (total number of photons absorbed per site).
 We compute $D_p{=}\delta E_{pot}/{\hbar\omega}$ from the total change in energy, defined in Eq. \ref{eq:tbm}, before and after a 30-fs Gaussian-shaped light pulse.
 The A-type (E-type) state exhibits a broad absorption peak around frequency $\omega_{p_1}{=}1.30$ (2.0) eV.
 We assign this peak to dipole-allowed intra-chain electronic transitions from the majority-spin $|w_1\rangle$-states, which are bonding states of lower $|\Theta_l\rangle$ and upper $|\Theta_u\rangle$ orbitals pointing toward each other and are located at spin-aligned neighboring sites, to the corresponding anti-bonding states $|w_2\rangle$.
 We select $\omega_{p_1}{=}1.33$ ($\omega_{p_1}{=}1.79$) to simulate the evolution of optical excitations into collective orbital modes in the A-type (E-type) state under a 100-fs light pulse with light-polarization in the $ab$-plane along $\vec{a}$ ($\vec{a}$ and $\vec{b}$).
-The results remain qualitatively similar for the light polarization along $\vec{a}$ and $\vec{b}$ E-type state and we discuss only the $\vec{b}$ case here.
+The results remain qualitatively similar for the light polarization along $\vec{a}$ and $\vec{b}$ in the E-type state and we discuss only the $\vec{b}$ case here.

 Figures \ref{fig:fig2} (a-b) and \ref{fig:fig3} (a-b) show the dynamics of local orbital polarization and phonon modes during and after the 100-fs light-pulse with different intensities ranging from $A_o=0.05$ to $0.30$ $\hbar/ea_o$.
-We define an orbital polarization vector $\vec{P}_i$
+To follow the changes in local orbital polarization in our simulations, we define an orbital polarization vector $\vec{\tilde{P}}_R(t)$

-for every site $i$ to follow changes in local orbital polarization.
-Here $\hat{\rho}$ is the on-site one-particle reduced density matrix calculated using the expression